 Focus on: Goldman Sachs

-TARGETjobs spoke to Sarah Harper, head of EMEA graduate recruiting at Goldman Sachs, about why languages are important to her organisation and what specifically she seeks.
+TARGETjobs spoke to Sarah Harper, head of EMEA recruiting at Goldman Sachs, about why languages are important to her organisation and what specifically she seeks.

 Why does Goldman Sachs seek linguists?
 ‘We’re a large, global organisation, and London is our hub office for EMEA.
 Employees based in London often work directly with clients from other parts of the EMEA region, and would require the relevant language skills in order to communicate effectively.’